Parent Center Programs

 - enhance their skills and confidence to communicate effectively and work collaboratively with schools and other stakeholders to advocate and actively participate in their children’s education

-Federal Parent Centers provide training and assistance to families with children ages birth to 26 years who have any disability (physical, cognitive, behavioral or emotional).
-Under the Federal Parent Center program, INCLUDEnyc provides one-to-one support and assistance, workshops, publications and digital resources to help parents access the services and supports they need to guide their children toward their full potential.
+Federal Parent Centers provide training and assistance to families with children from birth to 26 years of age who have any disability (physical, cognitive, behavioral or emotional).
+Under the Federal Parent Center program, INCLUDEnyc provides one-to-one support and assistance, workshops, publications, and digital resources to help parents access the services and supports they need to guide their children toward their full potential.
 This center is funded through the U.S. Department of Education under the Individuals with Disabilities Education Act (IDEA) and is one of 6 such funded programs in New York State.

 The New York State Transition Partners is a collaboration of Starbridge, the Parent Network of Western New York, and INCLUDEnyc (formerly Resources for Children with Special Needs).
 Together, we won a 5-year federal grant from the Federal Rehabilitation Service Administration (RSA) to provide New York state-specific information and strategies to help young adults with disabilities and their families to access and navigate vocational rehabilitation and other public systems that can help with financial stability, meaningful employment, and post-secondary education.

-To schedule workshops and presentations at parent groups, schools or community organizations please email us (mdapisa@INCLUDEnyc.org) or call (212) 677-4650.
+To schedule workshops and presentations a school or community organization please contact Rich Overton at roverton@INCLUDEnyc.org, or call 212-677-4650, x11.

 116 East 16th Street, 5th floor, New York, NY 10002